nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-05-15-linked-in-codeplex-developers-group/index.md

 ---
 title: Linked in Codeplex developers group
-description: "Join the Codeplex LinkedIn groups for developers and coordinators to connect, collaborate, and enhance your project experience.
-Get involved today!"
+description: Join the Codeplex LinkedIn groups for developers and coordinators to connect, collaborate, and enhance your project experience.
+Get involved today!
 date: 2008-05-15
 creator: Martin Hinshelwood
 id: "227"